unum-cloud/uform/README.md

 ### 🌍 Global Reach

-- __Balanced Training__: Our models are cosmopolitan, trained on a balanced diet of English and other languages.
+- __Balanced Training__: Our models are cosmopolitan, trained on a uniquely balanced diet of English and other languages.
 This gives us [an edge in languages often overlooked by other models, from Hebrew and Armenian to Hindi and Arabic](#accuracy).

 ### 🎛 Versatility

-- __Mid-Fusion Tech__: Our models use mid-fusion to align multiple transformer towers, enabling database-like operations on multi-modal data.
+- __Mid-Fusion__: Our models use [mid-fusion](#mid-fusion) to align multiple transformer towers, enabling database-like operations on multi-modal data.

-- __Mixed-Modality Features__: Thanks to mid-fusion, our models can produce mixed vision+language features, perfect for recommendation systems.
+- __Bi-Modal Features__: Thanks to mid-fusion, our models can produce combined vision & language features, perfect for recommendation systems.

-- __Cheap Inference__: All of our models have under 1 Billion parameters, meaning substantially [higher throughput and lower inference costs](#speed) than even tiny models, like the famous `distilbert`.
+- __Cheap Inference__: Our models have under 1 Billion parameters, meaning substantially [higher throughput and lower inference costs](#speed) than even tiny models, like the famous `distilbert`.

 - __Hardware Friendly__: Whether it's [CoreML, ONNX](https://huggingface.co/unum-cloud/uform-coreml-onnx), or specialized AI hardware like [Graphcore IPUs](#graphcore-ipus), we've got you covered.

 ## 🎓 Architectural Improvements

 Inspired by the ALBEF paper by Salesforce, we've pushed the boundaries of pre-training objectives to squeeze more language-vision understanding into smaller models.
-Some UForm models were trained on just 4 million samples across 10 GPUs — a __100x reduction in both dataset size and compute budget compared to OpenAI's CLIP__.
+Some UForm models were trained on just 4 million samples across 10x consumer-grade GPUs — a __100x reduction in both dataset size and compute budget compared to OpenAI's CLIP__.
 While they may not be suited for zero-shot classification tasks, they are your __go-to choice for processing large image datasets or even petabytes of video frame-by-frame__.

 ### Mid-Fusion